Toward Fast and Provably Accurate Near-field Ptychographic Phase Retrieval

 Here $C \in \mathbb{R}^+$ is an absolute constant\footnotemark, and $\lvert\mathbf{x}_{\text{est}}\rvert_{\min}$ denotes the smallest magnitude of any entry in $\mathbf{x}_{\text{est}}$. \end{theorem}

 Looking at Theorem~\ref{thm:MainThm} we can see, e.g., that in the noiseless setting where $\|\mathbf{N}\|_{\rm F} = 0$ the output $\mathbf{x}_{\text{est}}$ of Algorithm~\ref{NFP-BlockPR} is guaranteed to match the measured signal ${\bf x}$ up to a global phase factor whenever $\mathbf{x}_{\text{est}}$ has no zeros.\footnote{Note that prior work on far-field ptychography assumed that ${\bf x}$ itself was non-vanishing (see e.g. \cite{IVW16,IPSV18}).
 However, requiring $\mathbf{x}_\text{est}$ to not vanish is more easily verifiable in practice.} Moreover, the method is also robust to small amounts of additive noise.
 The proof of Theorem~\ref{thm:MainThm} consists of two parts: First, in Section~\ref{sec:NearfromFar}, we show that a specific PSF and mask choice results in NFP measurements \eqref{eqn: noisy near field} which are essentially equivalent to far-field ptychographic measurements \eqref{equ:FFPmeasurements} that are known to be robustly invertible by prior work \cite{IVW16,IPSV18,preskitt2021admissible}.
-This guarantees the existence of a PSF and mask which allow for the robust inversion of \eqref{eqn: noisy near field} up to a global phase.
+This guarantees the existence of PSFs and masks which allow for the robust inversion of \eqref{eqn: noisy near field} up to a global phase.
 However, these prior works all prove error bounds on $\underset{\phi \in [0,2\pi)}{\min} \|\mathbf{x}_{\text{est}} - e^{\mathbbm{i}\phi}\mathbf{x}\|_{2}$ which scale {\it quadratically} in $d$ (see, e.g., Corollary 3 in \cite{IPSV18} and Theorem 1 in \cite{preskitt2021admissible}).
-This motivates the second part of the proof in Section~\ref{sec:ImprovedBlockPRanalysis}, where we use the results of \cite{filbir2021recovery} to improve these results so that they only depend {\it linearly} on $d$.
+This motivates the second part of the proof in Section~\ref{sec:ImprovedBlockPRanalysis}, where we improve these results so that they only depend {\it linearly} on $d$.
+This is achieved by utilizing weighted angular synchronization error bounds from \cite{filbir2021recovery} which require, among other things, updated lower bounds for the second smallest eigenvalue of the unnormalized graph Laplacian of a given weighted graph obtained from $\mathbf{x}$ (derived in Section~\ref{sec:ImprovedBlockPRanalysis} with the help of auxiliary results proven in Appendix~\ref{secB}).
 We also note that the improved dependence on $d$ proven in Section~\ref{sec:ImprovedBlockPRanalysis} for the FFP methods previously analyzed in \cite{IVW16,IPSV18,preskitt2021admissible} may be of potential independent interest.